Timing and preparation in IELTS Writing

 To have a good chance at a Band 7, your English level should be at the higher end of B2 and close to C1 on the CEFR scale below.

 Are you doing the IELTS exam over and over?

-Many people studying for IELTS think that by doing practice test after practice test and doing the exam over and over will give them different results.
+Many people studying for IELTS think that by doing practice test after practice test and doing the exam over and over it will give them different results.
 It doesn’t.
-Why? because you need to get feedback on where your weaknesses are.
+Why? because you need to get feedback on what your weaknesses are.
 For example, if writing is an issue ask yourself lot’s of questions.